metamn/react/content/blog/on-design-systems-3/index.md

 In the beginning &mdash; **Classless HTML** &mdash; there weren't much styling on websites.
 HTML was not linked to CSS via class names &mdash; hence the name.
 However this paradigm lately became a [trend](https://css-tricks.com/no-class-css-frameworks/) due to its simplicity and scalability.

 **CSS Frameworks** are the longest reigning paradigm.
 They are ubiquitous.
 Perhaps they are responsible for styling 90% or more of all webpages today.
-CSS frameworks are all well-known.
-Bootstrap, Foundation, Tachyons, Bulma, Tailwind &mdash; just to name a few of them.
+CSS frameworks are all household names: Bootstrap, Foundation, Tachyons, Bulma, Tailwind &mdash; just to name a few of them.

 **Component libraries** and **design systems** are new.
 The line between them is blurry &mdash; for the novice &mdash; but very important in making a UI consistent or not.